 In consultation with medical and safety professionals at UW Environmental Health & Safety, UW Medicine Allergy & Infectious Diseases, and San Juan County Health and Community Services, we have established a COVID-19 Prevention Plan for FHL.
-The goal of this plan is to minimize the risk of disease introduction to and transmission within the FHL and greater island community, while still allowing small research collaborations and courses at the labs.
+The goal of this plan is to minimize the risk of disease introduction to and transmission within the FHL and greater island community, while still allowing research collaborations, courses and, as of summer 2021, visiting groups at the labs.
 Click on the link at the bottom of the page to view the full plan.

 KEY RULES & PROCEDURES